Klerly/backend/README.md

 NOTE: make sure you have a file named "env" in this folder
       check env.example on how to populate it

+pip3 install -r requirements.txt
+cd app
+venv venv
+source venv/bin/activate
-cd app && source source.sh
+source source.sh
 python3 manage.py runserver